MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/sharepoint.md

 1. Create a SharePoint connection reference in any solution.
 You can find information regarding how to create connection references in [Use a connection reference in a solution](/power-apps/maker/data-platform/create-connection-reference).

-1. Ensure tha you've installed the [latest version of Power Automate for desktop ](../install.md).
+1. Ensure that you've installed the [latest version of Power Automate for desktop ](../install.md).

 1. Create a new desktop flow.